matteobart/TextorPlusPlus/README.md

  * Line Numbers
  * Tabs 2 Spaces
  * Spaces 2 Tabs
+ * Undo/Redo
+ * Ability to change the theme of Syntax Highlighting
  * And plenty more

 For iPad users:
  * Key bindings
  * Optimized views for iPad

+ ## Future Future Features
+ * Tabs! (multiple files open at once)
+ * Get (& Save) documents from OneDrive, Drive, DropBox, etc
+ * Be able to open files from external apps (Slack, Notes, etc), edit in Textor++, save to iCloud (or other provider)
+ * Support for different worldly languages
+ * Use telekinesis to translate thoughts to text

 ## Contribute
 Feel free to add any issues for bug and feature requests.
 Feel free to contribute to this project by